RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 **Output**:
 - `chatbots_language_check.csv`: chatbot dataset enriched with overall language and information about the use of English.
+- `discarded_chatbots.csv`: chatbots discarded because they have no training language nor response language.

 ```
 python 13_evaluate_language.py
 ```

 **B. Manual check on multiple languages (optional)**
 Since Detect Language API may identify more languages incorrectly, perform a manual check over chatbots with more than one language to remove - correct them.
+You can check the training language by looking at the training sentences in the nlu files of the chatbot, and the response language in the responses section in the domain file.

 **Paper corresponding step**: Creation of the TOFU-R dataset - Language Extraction